 Six of the Best Places to Ski Near Melbourne in 2020

-Victorians are pretty spoilt when it comes to snowy winter activities.
-They have some of the best mountain resorts available and as a bonus, they’re not very far away.
+The snow season generally runs from June to the first week of October, and Victorians are pretty spoilt when it comes to snowy winter activities, with some of the best mountain resorts that are not very far away.

-From day trips to proper getaways here are six family-friendly places to find some real snowcapped adventures this winter 2020.
+From day trips to proper getaways here are six family-friendly places to find some real snowcapped adventures this winter.

 A little further afield, Mt Buller has ski runs for little ones (Bourke Street) and big ones (Chamois) and everything in between.
-If enjoying a lift ride is your thing, then Mt Buller is your place – they have the largest network in Victoria (22 at last count), and a variety of options on offer.
+If enjoying a lift ride is your thing, then Mt Buller is your place – they have the largest network in Victoria, with a variety of options on offer.

 Between June and October, Falls Creek is a hotbed of skiers and snowboarders crisscrossing the 92 alpine runs and 21 cross country trails.
-It’s also the most beginner/child-friendly of the Victorian snowfields - almost 80% of Falls Creek is dedicated to newbies.
+It’s also the most beginner and child-friendly of the Victorian snowfields - almost 80% of Falls Creek is dedicated to newbies.

-If your kiddos are just a bit too young (ski lessons start from age 3 and snowboarding from age 5), there is a child care on-site that will mind your tots while you ski, but if the trip is a family affair, there’s plenty of events on offer to keep every snow bunny happy – don’t miss the fireworks!
+If your kiddos are just a bit too young (ski lessons start from age 3 and snowboarding from age 5), there is on-site childcare to mind your tots while you ski, but if the trip is a family affair, there’s plenty on offer to keep every snow bunny happy.
+Don’t miss the fireworks!

 Can you say “kids five and under ski free”?
 We can!
-Kids are free with a paying adult of course, but ski trips can quickly deplete a bank account, so that is still a good deal.
+At Hotham, kids are free - with a paying adult of course.
+Ski trips can quickly deplete a bank account, so that is still a good deal.